-Intrauterine Growth Restriction Causes NJ
+Intrauterine Growth Restriction Complications

 Intrauterine growth restriction refers to poor growth inside the womb of the baby.
 There are a multitude of different health problems that occur in babies with a low birth weight.
 The most severe is that of brain problems caused by lack of oxygen to the brain and permanent cognitive problems.
 At NJ Perinatal Associates we take a proactive approach when detecting if your baby is having trouble growing.